How to select an objective function using information theory: Generalized Likelihood Uncertainty Estimation

 \section{Generalized Likelihood Uncertainty Estimation}

 Within the context of hydrology, the ideas in this paper closely relate to aspects of Generalized Likelihood Uncertainty Estimation \cite<GLUE;>[]{Beven_1992}.
 We wish to avoid the ``GLUE controversy'' here, which seems to be, in part, a debate about paradigms \cite<e.g.,>[]{Beven_2013}.
-However, this paper also addresses an important gap in the original GLUE framework, namely, that objective functions (likelihoods) can be evaluated in a general way, which also provides a means of coping with equifinality \cite<by using ``multimodel inference'';>{Burnham_2002_MMI2}. \citeA{Beven_2001} explores the general idea but also misses some important developments in statistics, like AIC \cite{Akaike_1974}.
-That assessment is not a criticism of their work, which was also groundbreaking.
+This paper addresses an important gap in the original GLUE framework, namely, that objective functions (likelihoods) can be evaluated formally using information theory.
+Several papers informally explore this idea from a Maximum Likelihood perspective \cite<e.g.,>{Sorooshian_1980, Beven_2001, Smith_2010, Smith_2015}, but to the best of our knowledge, none of them discuss \citeA{Akaike_1974}.